tommytimmytony/ai110-module1tinker-playlistchaos-starter/README.md

 - Stay curious.
 The unpredictability is intentional and part of the experience.

 When you finish, Playlist Chaos will feel more predictable, and you will have taken your first steps into AI-assisted debugging.

+---

+## Instructor summary

+The main idea students needed to get was how data moves through a multi-step pipeline — you add a song, normalize it, classify it, group it into a playlist, and then display it.
+If something breaks in one step, it quietly messes up everything after it.
+The hardest bugs in this project aren’t the ones that crash the app — they’re the subtle ones.
+For example, search_songs returns nothing because the in check is flipped (value in query instead of query in value).
+And compute_playlist_stats uses len(hype) as the total, which makes the hype ratio always 1.0 — no error, just wrong math.

+Students will probably struggle most with the classify_song priority logic.
+The function technically “works” most of the time, but because favorite_genre is checked before the energy thresholds, it misclassifies certain low-energy songs if they happen to match the user’s favorite genre.
+That’s the kind of bug you only find if you test very intentionally.

+AI tools were actually pretty helpful for explaining what each function is supposed to do and for catching the flipped search condition once you look at the right lines.
+But they were a bit overconfident with classify_song, often suggesting big rewrites when all that was really needed was a simple reordering of conditions.

+If you want to guide a student toward finding the stats bug without just telling them the answer, you could ask something like:
+“What is total supposed to represent in compute_playlist_stats?
+If you had 10 songs and 3 were Hype, what should total be?
+Now compare that to what the code is actually setting it to.”